Old batteries become new storage units

 Second-life battery energy storage systems make a valuable contribution to resource protection.
 By reusing old batteries, encore extends their service life so that fewer primary raw materials are needed.
 This means less mining of non-renewable raw materials such as lithium, nickel and cobalt, which are needed for the production of new battery energy storage systems.

-First second-life battery storage made with electric-car batteries being tested
+Second-life battery storage made with electric-car batteries

 In addition to using electric-vehicle batteries from external manufacturers, encore also plans to use batteries from DB's own electric vehicle pool in the future, thus giving them a second life.